JuliaLinearAlgebra/IncrementalSVD.jl/README.md

 ## Incremental updates

-Here's a demo in which we process `A` in chunks of 4 columns:
+Here's a demo in which we process `X` in chunks of 4 columns:

 ```julia
 julia> using ISVD, LinearAlgebra